Stem Cells and Healing Factors From Your Own Body Can Improve Multiple Conditions Including Severe Arthritis

 The first person that I treated with stem cells isolated from fat, had severe bone-on-bone arthritis in his knees, but continues to be almost pain-free 2 years after the treatment, and bicycles daily.

-Another patient I treated owns a construction company, and after I’d treated his severe knee arthritis and achilles tendonitis with fat-derived stem cells & healing factors, he sent me one of his most valuable project managers, who had been told he needed both knees replaced.
-That surgery would have caused him to lose at least a couple of months of work.
-I treated the project manager's knees and he was back on a roof working the next morning (I don't recommend that).
+Another patient who I treated owns a construction company, and after I’d treated his severe knee arthritis and achilles tendonitis with fat-derived stem cells & healing factors, he sent me one of his most valuable project managers, who had been told he needed both knees replaced.
+Knee replacement surgery would have caused the manager to lose at least a couple of months of work and the company owner was willing to help pay for a stem cell treatment like he'd received, to avoid losing his top manager.
+The manager received stem cells to both of his knees and was back at work installing a roof the next morning (I don't recommend that and of course, individual results vary).

 My eighty year-old dad had both of his knees replaced long before stem cell treatments were an option, and had been having pain above the replacements where the bone was breaking down.
 About six months ago I put some of his stem cells into the weakened areas of bone and, knock on wood, he’s had no pain since.